 Building trust also requires leaning into discomfort and conflict, which generally we try to avoid.
 I have found that the simplest, most effortless way to do this is to use a visual communication tool known as graphic recording to support group members in real-time with understanding complexity and feeling included.

 For example, one graphic recording I’ve created visually captured a meeting that was a turning point for two networks that had felt in competition with one another.
-While individuals arrived at the meeting skeptical about engaging in a facilitated process together, they used the visual to work through their conflicts and by the following year recognized the graphically recorded meeting as the one during which they came together as one.
+Individuals arrived at the meeting skeptical about even engaging in a facilitated process together, but they used the visual to work through their conflicts and by the following year recognized the graphically recorded meeting as the one during which they came together as one.